tosin2013/middleware_ocpv/README.md

 ### Ansible Dependencies

-Install the required Ansile dependencies by executing the following command from the root of the cloned repository:
+Install the required Ansible dependencies by executing the following command from the root of the cloned repository:

 ```shell
 ansible-galaxy collection install -r requirements.yml
 ```

-## Provision the Demo
+## Provision the lab

-Provisioning the demonstration performs the following actions:
+Provisioning the lab performs the following actions:

 * Configures Ansible Controller
     * Custom Credential Types